shobhakhar/shobhakhar/README.md

 In the field of data analysis and ML, I am mainly interested on analyzing large data sets and developing new ML models to help business make appropriate data-drivien decisions.
 I have strong Mathematical and Statistical background.
 I am expereinced using Python, R and Tableau.

 I am passionate about teaching and sharing my knowledge to other people.
 I have taught undergraduate level Math for more than 6 years.
-I also enjoys to travel new places, singing and running.
+I love to travel new places, singing and running.